SidGurajala/FunProject/index.md

 labels and the latitude and longitude labels to produce a cleaner map\!
-I’m going to pair this with our wash1 output to create a map without the longitude and latitude labels, and then add a few labels and odds and ends, like changing the color scheme, to make a pretty map\!
+I’m going to pair this with our wash1 output to create a map without the longitude and latitude labels, and then add a few labels and odds and ends, like changing the color scheme, to make a more spiffy map\!

 ``` r
 no_axes <- theme(